mrkkrp/dot-emacs/README.md

 To insert various Unicode characters I use the [`char-menu`](https://github.com/mrkkrp/char-menu) package, which see.

-See my key-bindings in `mk/mk-global.el` file.

 ## Appearance

-I use `solarized-dark` theme.
+I use the `solarized-dark` theme.
 It's the only theme I feel comfortable with.
 My font of choice is `DejaVu Sans Mono`, because it's free, easy to get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and who knows what else.
 It's also quite pretty.
-I had been a big fan of `Inconsolata` (and then `Ubuntu Mono`) before I've switched to `DejaVu Sans Mono`.
+I was a big fan of `Inconsolata` (and `Ubuntu Mono` after that) before I switched to `DejaVu Sans Mono`.
 The reason for switching is that there is no normal version of the font supporting Cyrillic script (yes, I've tried modifications à la Inconsolata LCG, they suck or I'm not sufficiently dedicated person to make them look properly).